Redmarshall: Governance

 Redmarshall Parish Council meets at 18:30 in the Methodist Chapel Schoolroom, on the second Monday in every month (except August).

 Redmarshall also belongs to the North Township division (A division of a county with some corporate powers) and lies in the Stockton-on-Tees district.
 Local electoral results can be seen in the local newspaper, the Evening Gazette which is published weekly on Wednesdays.

+Demographics

 Education

 Redmarshall once had a primary school located within the village, however it was closed and later demolished through lack of students.
 The site along Church Lane in Redmarshall now has a bungalow situated on it.
 Opposite to the bungalow is a nursing home, which was one of the original farms in Redmarshall.
 The nearest primary school is now located less than one mile away in Bishopton, which is larger than Redmarshall and is school to 72 pupils, 31 girls and 41 boys ages from 4 to 11.
 The school is a C of School and has an overall rating of 2.